 - If the fuel filter has been changed or if the fuel system was run dry, it will be necessary to cycle the ignition start button from the STOP position to the START position several times until the fuel pumps build adequate pressure.
-The cycling of the ignition is necessary because the fuel pumps will run only 1-2 seconds when the ignition is turned on, unless the engine starts.
+The cycling of the ignition is necessary because the fuel pumps will run only one to two seconds when the ignition is turned on, unless the engine starts.
 Keep the shifter/throttle control in NEUTRAL when starting the engine.
 If the throttle is advanced, the computer will think the engine is flooded and initiate a "clear flood" condition which will shut off fuel to the engine and not allow it to start.
 The idle speed increase is normally on hot or cold starts.
 This is programmed into the computer.
-When the engine starts, the idle speed will jump to approximately 1,500 rpm and quickly decrease to between 750 and 900 rpm. - Check for gasoline and cooling water leaks on the engine. - Check for cooling water circulation (look at the water filter at the rear port side of the engine for water movement).
+When the engine starts, the idle speed will jump to approximately 1,500 rpm and quickly decrease to between 750 and 900 rpm. - Check for gasoline and cooling water leaks on the engine. - Check for cooling water circulation (look at the raw water strainer at the rear port side of the engine for water movement).

-Flooded engine
+Flooded Engine

 If your engine does become flooded, use caution when attempting to start the engine.
 Push in the transmission disengagement button at the bottom of the shifter/throttle control handle and advance the throttle to the FULL THROTTLE position.
 By pushing the button in, the shift linkage is disengaged and the transmission remains in NEUTRAL during the starting procedure.
 Run the starter until the engine starts.
+DO NOT operate the start switch for more than 30 seconds.
+Allow the starter to cool.

-We suggest you bring your boat back to your Correct Craft Dealer after 25 hours of operation for an inspection of the shaft alignment, stuffing boxes adjustment, and the fuel system checked for leaks.
+We suggest you bring your boat back to your Nautique dealer after 25 hours of operation for an inspection of the shaft alignment, stuffing boxes adjustment, and the fuel system checked for leaks.
 This is not a free service.
 Follow Pleasure Craft Marine's (PCM) recommendations in the maintenance section for additional service to the engine.
-Consult your Correct Craft Dealer to determine what charges will apply.
+Consult your Nautique dealer to determine what charges will apply.

 When the engine starts, move the throttle lever back until the engine is running about 2,500 rpm or less.
 Check the gauges for normal readings and let the engine run for a minute to burn the excess fuel.
-If the gauge readings are abnormal, stop the engine and contact your Correct Craft Dealer.
+If the gauge readings are abnormal, stop the engine and contact your Nautique dealer.
 When the engine runs normally, check the engine for fuel, water and exhaust leaks.
 If there are leaks, stop the engine and correct them before you continue.

 Read the "Notice to Dealer" located in your Skipper's Kit.
-It contains pre-delivery checks and adjustments which must be performed by your Correct Craft dealer.
+It contains pre-delivery checks and adjustments which must be performed by your Nautique dealer.
 It is still the boat owner's responsibility to make sure they were performed.
 This will also help you become more familiar with your boat and its systems.
-If you have any questions regarding this notice, contact your Correct Craft dealer.
+If you have any questions regarding this notice, contact your Nautique dealer.